gaultier/blog/perhaps_rust_needs_defer.md

 ```

-Dum dum duuuum....Yes, we cannot use the `defer` idom here (or at least I did not find a way).
+Dum dum duuuum....Yes, we cannot use the `defer` idiom here (or at least I did not find a way).
 In some cases it's possible, in lots of cases it's not.
 The borrow checker considers that the `defer` block holds an exclusive mutable reference and the rest of the code cannot use that reference in any way.

 Despite the fact, that the version without defer, and with defer, are semantically equivalent and the borrow checker is fine with the former and not with the latter.